 Churches and mosques tend to be kept locked, with those who wish to visit needing to find the keyholder.
 However, the more heavily visited sites will often have a custodian hovering around.
 There are no fixed entrance charges, though all welcome donations.
 In both churches and mosques, modest dress is insisted upon for both men and women.

 Most of the major UK and US newspapers can be bought in Cypriot newsagents, at the foreign issue cover price, though a day late.
-The emphasis tends to be on UK tabloids and the Daily Mail and Express.
-There are two Cypriot newspapers published in English in the south: the Cyprus Weekly (Fri; wincyprus.com.cy) and the excellent Cyprus Mail (daily except Mon; wcyprus-mail.com), while in the north Hurriyet Daily News (whurriyetdailynews.com) and Cyprus Today wcyprustoday.net) are in English.
+The emphasis tends to be on UK tabloids such as the Daily Mail and Express.
+There are two Cypriot newspapers published in English in the south: the Cyprus Weekly (Fri; incyprus.com.cy) and the excellent Cyprus Mail (Tues–Sun; cyprus-mail.com), while in the north Hurriyet Daily News (hurriyetdailynews.com) and Cyprus Today cyprustoday.net) are in English.

 Opening hours and public holidays

-In the south, shop opening hours vary depending on season, type of shop and location.
-However, the broad rule of thumb is that shops are open for the whole day on Mondays, Tuesdays, Thursdays and Fridays, have earlier closing on Wednesdays and Saturdays, and are closed on Sundays.
+In the south, shop opening hours vary depending on season, type of shop and location, but are usually within the range 7am–9pm, with early closing likely to be on Wednesdays and Saturdays.
+Most shops are closed on Sundays.
 Closing times are quite late – often 7.30pm or 8pm.
 During the holiday season, and in holiday areas, the types of shops that tourists are most likely to use can be open for enormously long hours.
-The main public holidays, when banks and shops are usually closed, are as listed in “Festivals”.
+The main public holidays, when banks and shops are usually closed, are as listed in "Festivals and public holidays".
 In north Cyprus opening hours are continuous from 8am–5pm in winter, but in summer shops close during the heat of the day, and so are open 8am–2pm and 4–6pm.

 There are two types of public phones – coin operated, and card operated.
 Cards for the latter are available from banks, post offices, kiosks and some shops.
-To phone within Cyprus, simply dial the eight-digit number used throughout this guide.
+To phone within Cyprus, simply dial the eight-digit number (in the south) or seven-digit number (in the north).
 In the north public phones are not common, but can usually be found in or around the local post office; all are card operated, with cards on sale from the post office or some kiosks.

 Photography is prohibited within military areas in both the south and the north, and this is strictly enforced.
 Many monasteries, churches and museums also ban photography, partly because of the intrusive nature of flash, but also because it can harm delicate paintings, artefacts and fabrics.